Planning a trip to Scotland? Here are 25 amazing things to do in Dundee! Your complete guide to the city starts right here…

 It’s probably one of the more expensive places in Dundee for brunch, but I’d say it’s worth it.
 And one final thing, it’s also the perfect place for people watching if you can get one of the much coveted window seats.

 Pacamara Food & Drink address: 302 Perth Rd, Dundee DD2 1AU

 24) Flex some muscles at the climbing centre

 You can hire everything you need there so there’s no need to bring any equipment with you.
 You can also be a complete beginner.
-You can try the vertical walls with the guidance of the instructor or try bouldering, where you won’t be attached to ropes and will just fall onto the mats below.
+Try the vertical walls with the guidance of the instructor or give bouldering a go, where you won’t be attached to ropes and will just fall onto the mats below.
 It’s great fun and the perfect way to work up an appetite on a rainy afternoon.